Molecular Medicine and Cell Biology

 Outline of Research and Education

-The cellular membrane is the essential component of cells that distinguishes the inside and the outside of the cells.
-The membrane receives every stimulus to cells, but how it behaves is not well understood.
-Our lab focuses on the membrane-binding proteins connecting the membrane to the intracellular signaling for varieties of cellular functions including proliferation and morphological changes.
+The cellular membrane is the essential component of cells that distinguishes the inside and the outside of cells.
+While the membrane receives all of the stimulus affecting the cells, how it behaves is not well understood.
+Our lab focuses on the membrane-binding proteins connecting the membrane to the intracellular signaling for varieties of cellular functions including proliferation and morphological changes, using biochemical, cell biological, biophysical, and information techniques.
 The roles of lipid composition of the membrane, including the saturation or unsaturation of fatty acids, are examined using the membrane-binding proteins.

 Major Research Topics